MichaelSBaker/Data-Work/README.md

 # Data-Work
-Online portfolio of data analysis and machine learning scripts.
+Beginnings of an online portfolio of data analysis and machine learning scripts.